Vaccination & Testing Programs for Students

 What kind of tests and vaccines do you offer?

-Primary.Health’s platform supports all different types of COVID-19 testing and vaccination.
+Primary.Health’s platform supports multiple types of COVID-19 testing and vaccination.
 Your school district may have access to rapid antigen, PCR, LAMP, or other types of COVID-19 testing.
-We also support all brands of COVID-19 vaccine.
+We also support any brand of COVID-19 vaccine.
 If you do not have access to test kits, Primary.Health can refer you to recommended labs and suppliers.

 How is the specimen collected?